netgroup-polito/KubernetesOnDesktop/README.md

 If everything was correct, a vncviewer window rendering the application will appear.
 Interestingly, you now not only can play the remote audio, but also controlling it.

-**Note** As you can see above, one of the supported `app_name` is `cuda-blender`.
+**Note:** As you can see above, one of the supported `app_name` is `cuda-blender`.
 This way you can run `blender` using the NVIDIA CUDA graphic card if the `pod` where it is running in has been scheduled on a node having a NVIDIA CUDA graphic card with its drivers installed (see [NVIDIA Quickstart](https://github.com/NVIDIA/nvidia-docker#quickstart)).

 Firefox (VNC)